 The market prices of the Authority's bond investments and its units in pooled funds are governed by prevailing interest rates and the price risk associated with these instruments is managed alongside interest rate risk.
 The Authority invests in funds with underlying assets in property, equity and bonds.
-A 1% rise in interest rise will reduce the fair value of pooled funds that invest in bonds by £302,125; a 5% fall in the price of equity would result in a £390,853 fall in fair value and a 5% fall in the price of property would result in a £340,184 fall.
-These changes would result in a charge to Other Comprehensive Income and Expenditure.
+A 1% rise in interest rise will reduce the fair value of pooled funds that invest in bonds by £381,251; a 5% fall in the price of equity would result in a £450,834 fall in fair value and a 5% fall in the price of property would result in a £335,281 fall.
+These changes would result in a charge to Profit and Loss, but would currently be reversed out to the Pooled Fund Adjustment Account due to the Statutory Override in place.
+This is a time limited adjustment.